 IRS Form 6251 Instructions

-In 1969, Congress changed the tax law to institute an alternative minimum tax (AMT) to ensure wealthy people paid their fair share of income tax.
+In 1969, Congress changed the tax law to institute an alternative minimum tax (AMT) to ensure high-income earners paid their fair share of income tax.
 Today, over 50 years later, there exists a lot of confusion over AMT, and how to minimize tax liability.

 This in-depth guide will walk you through IRS Form 6251, Alternative Minimum Tax-Individuals, and help you understand: